 Any joint in the body can be affected by RA.
 Hips, elbows, sternum, shoulders, and spine are all sites where inflammation can arise, leading to pain, deformity, and dysfunction.

 If you’re diagnosed with RA, you should mention any focus of pain to your doctor, so you can begin treatment appropriate for the condition.

 While the most obvious signs of RA are found in the joints, it can cause inflammation in other parts of the body, too.

 - eyes (scleritis)

-These complications are more likely in very advanced cases of RA.
-While there’s no cure for RA, medication, assistive devices, surgery, and other treatments can ease symptoms and improve quality of life.
+These complications are less common and more likely to be seen in very advanced cases of RA.
+Medication, assistive devices, surgery, and other treatments can ease symptoms and help you live with less discomfort.

 Healthline and our partners may receive a portion of revenues if you make a purchase using a link above.